-- · "Overview of Network Dispatcher" - "Balancing TCP and UDP Traffic Using Network Dispatcher" on page 90 - · "High Availability for Network Dispatcher" on page 91 - · "Configuring Network Dispatcher" on page 93 - "Using Network Dispatcher with TN3270 Server" on page 99 - "Using Network Dispatcher to Define a Cluster for Web Server Cache" on page 100
+- · "Overview of Network Dispatcher" - "Balancing TCP and UDP Traffic Using Network Dispatcher" on page 90 - "High Availability for Network Dispatcher" on page 91 - · "Configuring Network Dispatcher" on page 93 - "Using Network Dispatcher with TN3270 Server" on page 99

 Network Dispatcher uses load-balancing technology from IBM Research Division to determine the most appropriate server to receive each new connection.
 This is the same technology used in IBM's Network Dispatcher product for Solaris, Windows NT and AIX.